mardillu/edge-ai-frontend/README.md

 Checkout the backend by [clicking here](https://github.com/mardillu/edge-ai-backend)

 ### Demo
-Ghanaians can test this out by dialing * 920*223# on their phones Other users can use [this interactive demo](https://edge.mardillu.com/simulate) or watch the recorded video at [https://edge.mardillu.com/field-test](https://edge.mardillu.com/field-test)
+Ghanaians can test this out by dialing * 920*223# on their phones.
+Other users can use [this interactive demo](https://edge.mardillu.com/simulate) or watch the recorded video at [https://edge.mardillu.com/field-test](https://edge.mardillu.com/field-test)